Emelyke/Call-Centre-Dashboard/README.md

 - <a href="https://github.com/Emelyke/Call-Centre-Dashboard/blob/main/01%20Call-Center-Dataset.xlsx">Dataset</a>

 ## Problem Statement (KPI'S)
--What is the average speed of answer?

--How does the average speed of answer vary by agent?
+-What is the average speed/call duration of answer? and How does the average speed of answer vary by agent and imparts operation?

--Are there trends in unanswered calls across dates and time?
+-Are there any trends in unanswered calls across dates and time?

--How many issues were resolved?
+-How many issues were resolved and unresolved?

 -How many calls were answered in total?

--Visualize number of calls per month
+-What's the customer satisfaction rate like, visualizing number of calls per month.

 -Dashboard Interaction  <a href="https://github.com/Emelyke/Call-Centre-Dashboard/blob/main/Screenshot%202025-01-07%20203555.png">View Dashboard</a>